Armour of God (film)

-The film combines Chan's martial arts, comedy and stunts with an Indiana Jones style adventure film theme and is deemed a cult classic.
+The film combines Chan's martial arts, comedy and stunts with an Indiana Jones-style adventure film theme.
+It is deemed a cult classic.
 Chan came the closest he had ever been to death in this film during a relatively routine stunt; he leaped onto a tree from a ledge, but the branch he grabbed snapped, sending Chan plummeting and cracking his skull.

 The film was the highest-grossing film in Hong Kong at the time, grossing an estimated US$16,300,000 at the box office in Asia and Europe.
-It was followed by the sequel Armour of God II: Operation Condor in 1991.
-It also inspired several other action-adventure films starring Jackie Chan, including The Medallion (2003), The Myth (2005), CZ12 (2012) and Kung Fu Yoga (2017) as well as the cartoon series Jackie Chan Adventures.
+It was followed by the sequels Armour of God II: Operation Condor in 1991, and CZ12 in 2012.